 Registered psychiatric nurses (RPNs) must demonstrate that in the five years immediately before applying for practising RPN registration or renewing their practising RPN, registration they have practised 1,400 hours as an RPN or completed an approved psychiatric nursing education program.
-Practising RPNs must also meet the requirements of the document
+Practising RPNs must also meet Quality Assurance requirements.

 This requirement applies to anyone applying for RPN registration with BCCNP, and to all registrants who are renewing their practising RPN registration.